 A "detailed inspection" is a more careful visual and routine diagnostic exam of individual pieces of equipment.
 The inspector records the results of the diagnostic and visual examinations and rates the condition of the equipment.
 These inspections are designed to identify any existing, including minor, defects.
-These may include, but are not limited to, open wire secondary clearance, corona effect on cross arms, warning signage issues, visibility strips and pole replacements and remediations that will lead to violation of minimum clearance standards or encroachment that will lead to violation of minimum clearance standards before the next scheduled vegetation clearance crew visit.
+These may include, but are not limited to, open wire secondary clearance, corona effect on cross-arms, warning signage issues, visibility strips and pole-tag issues, rotten poles, vegetation encroachment inside of minimum clearance standards or encroachment that will lead to violation of minimum clearance standards before the next scheduled vegetation clearance crew visit.
 BVES conducts these inspections at least once every five years in compliance with GO 165 and GO 95 (Rule 18).
-If any defects outlined above are identified, BVES prioritizes the defect resolution based on risk and resolves the issues in compliance with GO 95 Rule 18 timeframes,
+If any defects outlined above are identified, BVES prioritizes the defect resolution based on risk and resolves the issues in compliance with GO 95 Rule 18 timeframes.